MarkusHumetus/Image_sports_classification/Readme 2.md

 ## Contact

-If you have any comment, doubt, proposal,... don't hesitate to contact me by email to marchumet@gmx.net If you are interested in my professional profile, please free to  have a look on my project's portfolio and my linkedin page FALTA LINEA DE CONTACTES!!!!!!
+If you have any comment, doubt, proposal,... don't hesitate to contact me by email to marchumet@gmx.net If you are interested in my professional profile, please free have a look on my project's portfolio and my linkedin page FALTA LINEA DE CONTACTES!!!!!!